 A minimum of 30 credit hours is required for the master of science degree, of which at least 6 credit hours must be a thesis.
 Course requirements include 6 credit hours of life science, 6 credits of biomedical engineering, 6 credits of advanced engineering math and 6 credits of electives (any WPI graduate-level engineering, physics, math, biomedical engineering, or equivalent course, subject to approval of the department head or the student's Academic Advisor).
+Students are required to pass BE591 Graduate Seminar twice.
 For the M.E.

 A minimum of 33 credit hours is required for the master of engineering degree.
 Course requirements include 6 credits of life science, 12 credits of biomedical engineering, 6 credits of advanced engineering math and 9 credits of electives (any WPI graduate-level engineering, physics, math, biomedical engineering, or equivalent course, subject to approval of the department head or the student's Academic Advisor).
 Students may substitute 3 to 6 credits of directed research for 3 credits of biomedical engineering and/or 3 credits of electives.
 An internship experience is required for students earning the M.E. in Clinical Engineering (3 credits).
+Students are required to pass BE591 Graduate Seminar twice.
 For the Ph.D.